little-bobby-tables/elasticfusion/README.md

 It includes:
 * a keyword-based search language supporting boolean expressions (conjunction, disjunction, negation) and field queries (range);
-* background jobs to carry out index updates;
+* background jobs to carry out index updates.
-* test extensions.

 It was written with a specific use case in mind and as such places a number of restrictions on the allowed use of Elasticsearch.